Growing as a Disciple of Christ

 Every First Sunday of the Month at 10:20am in the Social Hall, we offer a friendly and encouraging new ministry for those who are interested in knowing God and discovering the truths of Christianity.
 There will be glorifying music, talks on how to know God, practical keys to leading meaningful lives with less stress, and much more.
 Feel free to invite your friends.
 You'll be glad you joined us.If you have any questions, feel free to email Pastor Fred at email@example.com

 The Discipleship Ministry is a seasonal meeting of groups of 3 or 4 on Sunday mornings from 9:15-10:15.
 The purpose is to encourage one another, pray, discuss the week’s devotionals, and fellowship together in the Lord.
 During the week, you will enjoy daily devotionals that are designed to help you in your adoration and enjoyment of God.
-The Discipleship Ministry groups are currently not meeting, however, we will give updates when the ministry restarts.
+The Discipleship Ministry groups are currently meeting now until the middle of summer.

 The PURPOSE of the Discipleship Ministry is to nurture and develop disciples of Jesus Christ toward a greater love and enjoyment God.